Explore Hiring API

 Build analytics and dashboards

-Search applications and aggregate by opening, stage, and time to understand pipeline health.
+Search applications, interviews, evaluations, or offers and aggregate by opening, stage, and time to understand pipeline health and outcomes beyond basic funnel counts.

 Best practices